-Account Minimums and Requirements: In general, we do not require a minimum dollar amount to open and maintain an advisory account; however, below certain thresholds, we may from time to time be unable to effectively use our preferred investment tools due to the size constraints of an account.
+Account Minimums and Requirements: In general, we require a minimum aggregate investment for each client of \$200,000 to open and maintain an advisory account; however, we have the right to accept clients below this level on a case by case basis.
+Below certain thresholds, we may from time to time be unable to effectively use our preferred investment tools due to the the size constraints of an account.
 In some cases, we may conclude that we are not well suited to impart our investment discipline if the size of an account falls below a certain threshold, in which case we make suggest a client seek investment management from a firm that is better able to meet their needs.